Charlotte Safrit & Molly Stepansky

 $200

 In speaking with my inspiration, Charlotte, it was known pretty early that we have similar stories.
 Both Charlotte and I are cancer survivors, diagnosed when our children were very young.
-Both of us are under 40.
-Our shared experiences have strengthened our connection, and this influence is present in the piece I have created.
+Both of us were under 40.

 Charlotte's resilience and strength are reflected in my art.
 She has faced many challenges over the last few years but has come through the other side with strength and grace.
 Inspired by our conversations, I created a green clock to remind us that we should not spend our days cramming in every possible event or striving for perfection.
 Time keeps going, and as survivors, so will we.
 It represents the need for a future, the passing of time and serves as a reminder that there is no expiration date on life.
 It symbolizes that there is enough time for all the small things that make life so important.